Because Football Saturday hasn't got the same ring to it.

 - Not to mention "dancing on the streets of Total Network Solutions" (now The New Saints).note

-- Former Gretna striker and practicing M.D.
+- Former Gretna striker and practising M.D.
 Kenny Deuchar, known forever to Jeff as "Dr Goals" or "The Good Doctor".

 - During a Tottenham game, Kammy mentioned how they were "fighting like Beavers!" to the utter disbelief of all around.
 This quote is occaisionally brought up whenever he watches Spurs.